tiffin-filion/skillcrush/206-responsive/divs-flexbox/README.md

 # divs-flexbox
 Page was created mobile first.
 Goal is to use flexbox to get three divs to align in a row, evenly-spaced.
 Then added content to divs as well as styling to the page.
+Added two top full-width content areas as well as a full-width footer.